shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 phone, and operator social engineering attacks since most VOIP providers have a higher security level than most traditional telecom providers.

-While it's still quite cheap to buy a new number when you move to a new location, and port all your service to the new number.
+While it's still quite cheap to buy a new number when you move to a new location and port all your services to the new number.
-In the post-modern era however with an increasingly higher number of online services treating your phone number as your digital identity and 2FA, it's no longer a simple task.
+In the post-modern era, however, with an increasingly higher number of online services treating your phone number as your digital identity and 2FA, it's no longer a simple task.